MicrosoftDocs/VBA-Docs/api/Visio.OnViewChanged.md

 ## Remarks

-The page view consists of the center point of the page, expressed in x-y page coordinates, with the origin of the coordinate system at the lower left corner of the page; and the zoom factor, expressed as a numerical percentage, ranging from 1% to 400%.
+The page view consists of the center point of the page, expressed in x-y page coordinates, with the origin of the coordinate system at the lower-left corner of the page; and the zoom factor, expressed as a numerical percentage, ranging from 1% to 400%.

 You can get the current page view in Visio Viewer by using the  **[GetPageView](Visio.GetPageView.md)** method, and you can set the page view programmatically by using the **[SetPageView](Visio.SetPageView.md)** method.